ongage/wpmultienv/README.md

 # wpmultienv - Wordpress Multi Environment
-Allows multiple Wordpress environments on a single server or on multiple servers with quick deployments between environments and tracked versions backed in AWS S3. \
+Allows multiple Wordpress environments on a single server or on multiple servers with 1-click deployments between environments and tracked version history backed in AWS S3. \
-https://github.com/lupujo/wpmultienv
+Unlike existing solutions which use migration plugins, patching of Wordpress code or using Multi Site features for hosting multiple sites in a single Wordpress installation, this solution provides complete separation between each environment while Wordpress is completely unaware of it being used as part of multiple syncing environments. https://github.com/lupujo/wpmultienv

 # Usage examples: